Thulium-dev/tm-report/README.md

 ## Install guide

-1. You start by downloading this repo
+1. You start by downloading the [package](https://thuliumdev.tebex.io/package/5345286)
-2. You throw the "resources" folder where you have your "resources" folder
+2. You throw the files in a folder somewhere inside the "resources" folder
 3. If you do not have [screenshot-basic](https://github.com/citizenfx/screenshot-basic) and [discord-screenshot](https://github.com/jaimeadf/discord-screenshot) on your server, you have to download them
 4. Join our [discord](https://discord.gg/mkjGCxzQpj) to make a webhook
 5. When you have joined our [discord](https://discord.gg/mkjGCxzQpj) you need to type "/CitizenBan" and select "create" then you will get a webhook
 6. Copy the webhook into config.lua.
 You can find it under resources/[Thulium]/tm-report/
 7. Add "start tm-report" to your server.cfg

+**If you want to ban people**
 8. Install [tm-ban](https://github.com/Thulium-dev/tm-ban) to ban people in the database

 ## Dependencies